Peppe Vessicchio: Life and career

 Vessicchio was a popular figure of the Sanremo Music Festival, and took part in nearly every edition of the Festival since 1990, when he served as the conductor for Mia Martini and Mango.
 He won the critics' award for best arrangement three times in 1994, 1997, and 1998.
 His arrangements were also awarded a prize in the year 2000 by a special jury led by Luciano Pavarotti.
 His collaborations include Andrea Bocelli (for whom he composed "Sogno"), Zucchero Fornaciari, Ornella Vanoni, Roberto Vecchioni, Antônio Carlos Jobim, Spagna, Max Gazzè, Ron, Mario Biondi, Le Vibrazioni, Fiordaliso, Elio e le Storie Tese, Biagio Antonacci, Rockin'1000, Syria, Piccola Orchestra Avion Travel.
 He was also a composer of classical music, and his chamber composition Tarantina was performed at La Scala in Milan.

-Vessicchio died from complications of interstitial pneumonia at San Camillo Hospital in Rome, on 8 November 2025, at the age of 69.
+Vessicchio died from complications of interstitial pneumonia at San Camillo Hospital in Rome on 8 November 2025, at the age of 69.
+Numerous Italian public figures expressed their condolences and several attended his funeral, which was held at the church of Santi Angeli Custodi a Città Giardino, located in the neighborhood of Rome where he resided.
+He was memorialized during Sanremo 2026.